Share on:

 Windows setup

 Create an account for Kerberos authentication in the Active Directory.
-When creating an account, set checkboxes “User cannot change password” и “Password never expires enabled” as shown in the picture below.
+When creating an account, set checkboxes User cannot change password и Password never expires enabled as shown in the picture below.

 Kerberos Account Settings

-In user account properties in Account tab in Account Options enable checkbox “This account supports Kerberos AES-256 bit encryption”
+In user account properties in the Account tab in Account Options enable the checkbox This account supports Kerberos AES-256 bit encryption.

-On the domain controller create keytab file openamKerberos.keytab in a current directory.
+On the domain controller create a keytab file openamKerberos.keytab in a current directory.
 To do this, execute the following command in the Windows terminal:

 ktpass -out openamKerberos.keytab -princ HTTP/openam.example.com@AD.EXAMPLE.COM -pass +rndPass -maxPass 256 -mapuser openamKerberos -crypto AES256-SHA1 -ptype KRB5_NT_PRINCIPAL

-In this command in -princ parameter openam.example.com - is your OpenAM hostname and EXAMPLE.COM - your Active Directory domain name, should be uppercase.
+In this command in -princ parameter openam.example.com - is your OpenAM hostname and EXAMPLE.COM - your Active Directory domain name should be uppercase.

 Check keytab file on OpenAM machine: